CtrlK

 Actionability

-Provides fully executable, copy-paste ready code examples for all major patterns (ownership, traits, error handling, async).
-Validation commands are concrete and complete.
+All code examples are fully executable, copy-paste ready Rust code covering key patterns (lifetimes, traits, error handling, async).
+Validation commands are concrete and specific.
+The output template gives a clear deliverable structure.

 3 / 3